flipdazed/Hybrid-Monte-Carlo/README.md

 #Hybrid Monte Carlo & Kramer's Algorithm

-This repository contains the code used to generate results for the thesis component of a Masters degree in Theoretical Physics at Edinburgh University.
+This repository contains the code used for the thesis component of a Masters degree in Theoretical Physics at Edinburgh University.

 Supervisors: Brian Pendleton, Tony Kennedy